quayquays/Major-Project-Automated-Account-Management/README.md

 6. Edit dormant.sh accordingly with updated script
 7. In dormant.sh, change your server-url to the forwarding link

-Another way to do it is:
+Another way to do is:

 #### Through the UI.
 Just make sure you do steps one and two before you do this.